-The former requires a minimum initial deposit of $100 to be activated and leverage for forex traders is available.
+The former requires a minimum initial deposit of $100.

-Naturally, this represents a considerable level of risk that only certain types of traders are advised to play with.
+Naturally, this represents a considerable level of risk that only certain types of traders are advised to trade with.
 You can trade bitcoin with any type of account.

 The Plus500 online trading platform manages to be both comprehensive and user-friendly.
 On top of that, it also offers valuable technical analysis software.